ehodu/void-linux-xfce-guide/README.md

 ln -s /etc/sv/dbus /var/service
 ln -s /etc/sv/lightdm /var/service
 ```
-I won't explain how to use _bluetooth_ on it cause a possible way is to start it automatically on start, what is not a good choice.
+I won't explain how to use _bluetooth_ on it cause it would start automatically on start, what is not a good choice.

 Done?
 Then type `reboot` and enjoy your system!
-Do these steps manually first, and one day I'll create a script to configure everything you need.
-Any question/suggestion?
-Lemme know.

-(Void is the best distro I've ever tried).